vikramsm/imported-malaria-monitor/README.md

 ### Relative Size Estimates

-Reltive size estimates of story board points was done by [Planning Poker | Infinity Grouping]
+Relative size estimates of story board points was done by Planning Poker.
+It was facilitated by the web tool https://play.planningpoker.com

 Only developmental team members participated in creatinig the estimates.